Xiaomingxiong: Biography

 Xiaomingxiong was born in 1954 in Hong Kong to Chinese parents emigrated from the mainland.
 His father owned a wood cutting factory but went bankrupt during the second world war when the Japanese occupied Hong Kong.
-At a young age, Xiaomingxiong was exposed to a variety of political, cultural, and religious identities, being interested in Christianity and colonial Britain while also reading books on Communism and Socialism that were banned in Hong Kong at the time.
+At a young age, Xiaomingxiong was exposed to a variety of political, cultural, and religious identities, being interested in Christianity and colonial Britain while also reading books on communism and socialism that were banned in Hong Kong at the time.
 Xiaomingxiong finished high school at the age of sixteen and went to the United States for university education in 1971.
-His arrival at Louisiana and later Austin, Texas at the University of Texas at Austin coincided with the advance of the Sexual Revolution throughout the Western world.
+His arrival at Louisiana and later Austin, Texas, at the University of Texas at Austin coincided with the advance of the sexual revolution throughout the Western world.
 It was there that he met fellow students who self-labeled themselves as gay and came across the first wave of gay liberation writings.
-Though Xiaomingxiong read about gay life through books, it wouldn't be until after graduation in 1975 during a brief stay in Hong Kong that he began exploring his sexuality.
+Though Xiaomingxiong read about gay life through books, it would not be until after graduation in 1975 during a brief stay in Hong Kong that he began exploring his sexuality.
 In 1976, Xiaomingxiong went to New York to pursue a graduate study in geology, in hopes of returning to China and finding oil.
 His attention was, however, quickly diverted to the vibrant post-Stonewall New York City.
-In the years that followed, he explored first hand various aspects of the new urban gay lifestyle, interviewing first generations of gay bookshop owners, gay parents, homosexuals from different races, etc. In 1978, Xiaomingxiong met with Daniel Tsang in Philadelphia, Pennsylvania.
+In the years that followed, he explored firsthand various aspects of the new urban gay lifestyle, interviewing first generations of gay bookshop owners, gay parents, and homosexuals from different races, among others.
+In 1978, Xiaomingxiong met with Daniel Tsang in Philadelphia, Pennsylvania.
 They later recorded the first interview in Cantonese on gay liberation in 1979.
 In June 1979, Xiaomingxiong travelled to the White House along with Third World gay and lesbian delegates, representing Asian Americans.
 There, he met with Midge Costanza, Assistant to the President for Public Liaison of President Jimmy Carter, pushing for anti-discrimination legislation and raising concerns regarding the United States immigration procedures.

 At the end of 1979, Xiaomingxiong returned to British colonial Hong Kong, where homosexual acts were still illegal and punishable by life imprisonment.
 He was quick to discover the one and only local underground gay bar at the time, the Dateline, through the then editor of the City Magazine.
 There, he met a wealthy Chinese merchant, who agreed to finance Xiaomingxiong for his first gay liberation Chinese publication, A Chinese Gay's Manifesto (1980).
 This was followed by the underground newsletter "Pink Triangle" (1981) and the book Twenty-five Questions about Homosexuality (1981).
 The public's reactions also earned Xiaomingxiong a column space in the City Magazine, allowing him to openly disseminate information and advice on homosexuality.
 After more than five years of preparations, the comprehensive The History of Homosexuality in China was published in 1984 just before the announcement and agreement of the Sino-British Joint Declaration.
 A later revision of The History of Homosexuality in China was published in 1997, just before the transferral of ownership of Hong Kong from Britain to China.